 So, what would the Lupa come up with in dealing with this?
 They are a very practical species, so you go away to an isolated area for the duration.
 They have places specifically designed for this.
 If you are mated and want a child, your mate will come see you for sexy fun times and hopefully you’ll end up pregnant.

 The other unique thing they have done regarding this specific part of their lives is similar to “What happens in Vegas, stays in Vegas.”
-Everyone understands that it’s not personal or controllable, and so Lupa will simply ignore, pretend, or deal with the consequences without trying to make a big deal about it.
+Everyone understands that it’s not controllable, and so Lupa will simply ignore, pretend, or deal with the consequences without trying to make a big deal about it.

 How Does this Affect Morality?